mnlcz/config/README.md

 ### General

 - Git
-- Lazygit
 - Powershell (personal favorite, set as default shell for Nvterm)

 ### Neovim

 - `luarocks`: for a couple of plugins.
 - `luafilesystem`: needed for dynamically handling the plugins.
+See how I [load the plugins](nvim/lua/plugins/init.lua).